Marcus Marinelli

 The athletes

-- Jessica Eye — UFC women's flyweight title challenger
+• Jessica Eye — UFC women's flyweight title challenger.

-- Various regional UFC contracted fighters
+• Various regional UFC and Bellator contracted fighters across the 2010s and 2020s.

 The coaching philosophy